korc/onefile-websrv/README.md

   -wstmout int
       Websocket alive check timer in seconds (default 60) -reqlog string
-      URL to log request details to
+      URL to log request details to (supports also unix:///dir/unix-socket:/path URLs)
 ```

 Options marked with `multi-arg` can be specified multiple times on commandline, and will add to previous configuration.
 Other options are meant to be set only once.